 - Digital Database - NHGRI is developing a database to warehouse digital assets.
 The database will contain organized documents with metadata and a search feature for ease of browsing.
 To receive more information about gaining access to the database, please send an email to NHGRIHistory@nih.gov.

 - Outreach and Collaboration - Emerging out of the 2015 Capturing the History of Genomics workshop, the NHGRI History of Genomics Program hosts the "NHGRI History of Molecular Biology an Genomics Lecture Series" to bring in talented and well-known historians, sociologists and philosophers with the goals of increasing the understanding of genomics in the scholarly community and presenting contemporary research of immediate interest to NHGRI staff.

 - In April 2015, the NHGRI History of Genomics Program hosted a "Capturing the History of Genomics" workshopto gather input and foster collaborations with representatives of the outside scholarly community.
 Historians, philosophers, sociologists, and bioethicists made presentations on topics that included the history of the Human Genome Project, human genomic variation research, genomic data sharing, and development of bioinformatics databases.

-- To commemorate the 25th anniversary of the launch of the Human Genome Project, the NHGRI History of Genomics Program will host a seminar series that features Human Genome Project participants who will share their perspectives about the Project and how it affected their careers.
-The seminar series, "A Quarter Century after the Human Genome Project's Launch: Lessons beyond the Base Pairs", runs from December 2015 through May 2016.
+- To commemorate the 25th anniversary of the launch of the Human Genome Project, the NHGRI History of Genomics Program hosted a seminar series featuring Human Genome Project participants sharing their perspectives on the Project and its effect on their careers.
+The seminar series, "A Quarter Century after the Human Genome Project's Launch: Lessons beyond the Base Pairs", ran from December 2015 through May 2016.